Stitch7/SwiftyGiphy/README.md

-# SwiftyGiphy
+# SwiftyGiphy for Swift 4.2

 SwiftyGiphy is a library to allow you to easily integrate Giphy image search into your app.
+This fork is compliant with Swift 4.2.

 ### The library consists of 2 primary components